Deco&Design - Manufacture of wooden houses

 Attic or storey - which option is better for extending the house

-Sometimes there is not enough space in the house for all the family members.
+Sometimes space in the home becomes insufficient for all the family members.
 Children arrive, grow up, we work from home and need an office, parents come to live with us - these are just some of the reasons why more space is needed.
-The options are to move house, build a bigger house or extend the existing one.
-The house extension can be done horizontally or vertically.
-For a horizontal extension you will have to give up some of the green space and build from the foundation.
-Looking at it this way, the vertical extension seems more appropriate, simpler.
+The options are moving house, building a bigger house or extending your existing one.
+House extensions can be horizontal or vertical.
+For a horizontal extension you'll have to give up some of your green space and build from the ground up.
+Looking at it this way, a vertical extension seems more appropriate, simpler.
 You can do it by building a storey or a loft.
-What's the difference between them and what advantages come with loft living I'll tell you in a moment.
+What's the difference between them and what advantages comes with lofting your home I'll tell you in a moment.

 A trip into the past

-Many paintings and novels were born in Bohemian attics.
-It's true that the main reason was the low price of housing, but let's not spoil the atmosphere.
-Have you ever wondered why it's called that, who "invented" this living space?
-The name is related to the French architect Francois Mansart and refers to a way of building the roof to create an extra living space.
+Many paintings and novels were born in bohemian attics.
+True, the main reason was the low cost of living, but let's not spoil the atmosphere.
+Have you ever wondered why it's called that, who 'invented' this living space?
+The name is linked to the French architect Francois Mansart and refers to a way of constructing the roof to enclose extra living space.
 Such aThe awning has four sides, with two slopes of different degrees of inclination, the lower slope being steeper than the upper.
-Windows are mounted on the steeper slope.
-Nu Mansart was the first to make this type of roof, but used it extensively on his buildings, eventually becoming the "godfather" of the mansard.
-The style was taken up by other architects spreading throughout Europe and then America.
+Windows are mounted on the steep slope.
+Nu Mansart was the first to make this type of roof, but he used it extensively on his own buildings, eventually becoming the 'godfather' of the mansard.
+The style was picked up by other architects and spread throughout Europe and then America.

-The windows on these roofs were called skylight.
-The dormer is a small construction that brings the window upright, like the other windows in the building, although it is positioned on the pitched roof rather than on a straight wall.
-Their presence along the entire length of the underside of the roof makes the interior space very well lit.
+The windows in these roofs were called skylight.
+The Lucarna is a small construction that brings the window upright, like the other windows of the building, although it is positioned on the sloping roof and not on a straight wall.
+Their presence along the entire length of the lower part of the roof makes the interior space very well lit.

-In the meantime, the term attic no longer referred only to the roof but also to a living space under the roof.
-Now this space is very well defined and we may be surprised to find that not all spaces we consider attics have this status technically and legally.
+In the meantime the term attic no longer referred only to the roof but also to a living space under the roof.
+This space is now very well defined and we may be surprised to find that not all the spaces that we consider to be attics have this status from a technical and legal point of view.

 attic